In-Game-Collectables/IGC_UE4/README.md

 <br />

-## Other Tips
+## Extra
-* If the captures are not matching what is seen on screen: in BP_Capturer/SceneCaptureComponent2D, the Show Flags under Scene Capture can be edited to get the best result
+* If the captures are not matching what is seen on screen: in BP_Capturer/SceneCaptureComponent2D, the Show Flags under Scene Capture can be edited to get the best result.
+    * Set the parameter bCustomizeShowFlags to true if doing so.
 <p align="center">
 <img src="https://github.com/In-Game-Collectables/IGC_UE4/assets/35625367/31d80c8a-8853-4b72-a1f9-97d984492a44" align="top">
 <img src="https://github.com/In-Game-Collectables/IGC_UE4/assets/35625367/19bf56e1-661e-4e6f-99da-8ebf6c5f5396">
 </p>

+## Warnings
+* If *Auto-Exposure* is turned on within the project, the render will not match what the viewport looks like.
+It will probably instead seem much dimmer.
+    * Use the *Render Parameters* on *BP_Capturer* to boost the brightness of the renders in this case.
+* Currently the SceneCapture cannot capture Lumen Global Illumination so any renders will differ from what is seen in game.

 ## Support
 Join the [Discord](https://discord.gg/JP2fEh4cNP) for any questions, feedback or even just a chat!